Starting with any SaaS CRM without existing customer data would be relatively simple. Just login, and start selling.

-The work hours went from estimated 50 to around 150 during the project.
+The work hours increased from estimated 50 to around 150 during the project.
 My over confidence in the sales pitch explains part of the extra hours.
-On the other hand the customer wanted to expand the project scope in half way.
+On the other hand the customer wanted to expand the project scope in the half way.

-For small amount of data and requirements one persons would definitely be sufficient.
+For small amount of data and clear requirements one person would definitely be sufficient.
 In a bigger project I would separate the roles of the project manager and the hands-on technical person.

-We did a big effort to transform all the data from the Fexisting system to match the Pipedrive data structure.
-Only after some time we realized that the same person could have been multiple times in the old CRM.
-In the Pipedrive data model the person should exist only once linked to multiple organizations if needed.
+It took long time to realize that the same person could have been multiple times in the old CRM.
+In the Pipedrive data model the person should exist only once.
+The person could be linked to multiple organizations in Pipedrive if needed.

 Considerations about Pipedrive data import

 One pitfall in the data import was the handling of duplicate records.
 This is where it boils down to definitions of the person and the organization.

 Think wisely whether you want to create multiple entities from duplicate records or merge the duplicates to one.
 Fortunately Pipedrive has done excellent job with their import tool to support both of the options.

 How do you know if you have the correct data in Pipedrive?